 As already noted, you can try out trading with FXCM using their Demo account service, and this is particularly recommended if you’re new to the world of finance and don’t know a lot about trading forex or CFDs.

 Their live Demo account offers £50,000 of dummy capital for trading (also available in euros or US dollars, if preferred), so you can experience all the fun of 24-hour trading, five days of the week.
-You can choose which platform you want to use for Demo trading, and all the education and tools available to regular traders can also be utilised.
+You can choose which platform you want to use for Demo trading, and all the education and tools available to regular traders can also be utilized.

 Deals and Promotions